 1. Define Clear Educational Goals and Performance Benchmarks

 Before selecting an adaptive learning software product, schools should establish learning standards and measurable academic outcomes.
-Data-driven approaches help institutions track progress and ensure that adaptive learning experiences align with their curriculum.
+Data-driven approaches help institutions track progress and ensure that adaptive classroom activities align with their curriculum.

 • Set measurable success criteria based on student progress and engagement.